 How to Determine Your Eye Shape

-If you can see the crease, consider the following:
+If you can see the crease, ask yourself the following:

-Is the crease blocked by a skin flap?
+- Does a skin flap block the crease?
 You have hooded eyes.

 How Eye Shape Affects Your Vision